You are here

 From an accountability perspective, the participating districts maintain responsibility/accountability, including FAPE, for all students participating in the consortium.
 You may also need to make adjustments in your special education reporting tool, such as SEEDS or GoIDEA (formerly OASYS), so that you can place a student into another school.

-The resident district must list the charter school as the school of placement.
-The resident school remains the FAPE district, the fiscal agent, and reporting district for the purposes of funding and accountability.
+The partnering district must list the charter school as the school of placement.
+The partnering school remains the FAPE district, the fiscal agent, and reporting district for the purposes of funding and accountability.

 For general virtual charter school special ed guidelines, refer to the following pages: